ogupte/trope/README.md

 See how [multiple inheritance](#description-multiple-inheritance) and [this.super](#description-super) are implemented in Trope.

 #### Native JS Compatibility<a id="native-js-compatibility"></a>
-Trope is completely compatibility with native JavaScript constructors because Trope uses native JavaScript inheritance patterns in its implementation.
-This makes it easy to adopt for projects without having to modify existing code to conform to Trope.
+Trope is completely compatibility with native JavaScript constructors because Trope uses native JavaScript inheritance in its implementation.
+This makes it easy to start using in current projects without having to modify an existing code base to start using it.
 ```javascript
 // Native JS constructor Shape
 function Shape (sides) {